SpiNNakerManchester/SpiNNakerManchester.github.io/development/documenting_c.md

 * `\author`, `\copyright`, `\date` — Fairly obvious things for the file header material.

+## Cross references

+You link to a function definition by using its name with `()` _immediately afterwards._

+You link to a macro by _preceding_ it with `#`.

+You link to a source file by just mentioning it _including extension._
+You do not need to include any part of the path unless the name is ambiguous;
+don't create ambiguous filenames!

+You link to other global symbols (e.g., enumeration values, types) by _preceding_ them with `::` (which sort of makes sense in a C++ way).

 ## Writing style

 Every public symbol should have a `\brief` description.